 The medical examiner who was interviewed for this article was apparently never given copies of the suicidal strangulation studies that could have informed his advice.
 The author of this site contacted him five times in 2016 over a period of several months via email, USPS mail, two phone messages left with a secretary and one direct voicemail.
 He has responded to none of these efforts which included additional written information about the case with a request that he confirm receipt and indicate if he still wishes to publicly stand by his comments in this article.
-If he responds, this paragraph will be updated.
 Suicidal strangulation is rare, and it would have been only fair to provide him with published research from the last several decades before asking for evaluation of the death.
-Also, the reporter doesn't mention if she provided photos of the ligatures which shows the first binding loose on the neck.
+Also, Leland doesn't mention if she provided photos of the ligatures to the medical examiner which shows the first binding loose on the neck.
 The author of this website provided full-text copies of 15 suicidal strangulation research articles to Leland in early 2015.

 Chapter 6: Cold-Blooded Killer?
 Or Innocent Man?

 The Charlotte Observer did a stellar job of explaining the touch DNA in the Yarmolenko case.
 However, this author feels that the JonBenet Ramsey case which was cited in the final article as an example of touch DNA being used to exonerate is rather another example of a wrong use of touch DNA results.
-A public apology which was reported by media as an "exoneration" of JonBenet's family was issued in 2008 by Boulder, Colorado, District Attorney Mary Lacy shortly before she left office.
+Some documents from the grand jury proceedings had still not been made public at the time of The Charlotte Observer's article series.
 James Kolar, who was for two years the chief investigator of the JonBenet case under Lacy, questioned the touch DNA results in a book he wrote in 2012 and an interview about his book.
-He said in the interview he believes that if Stan Garnett, who succeeded Lacy and her predecessor Alex Hunter, had been district attorney at the time of the grand jury's vote to indict JonBenet's parents on charges of child abuse resulting in death that the case could have come to a resolution.
-Some documents from the grand jury proceedings had still not been made public at the time of The Charlotte Observer's article.
-The JonBenet touch DNA results were explained in an article by Westword, as follows:
+The inconclusive JonBenet touch DNA results were explained in an article by Westword, as follows:

 Divided Opinions on Murder vs. Suicide

 Suicide was mentioned twice at Carver's trial by the medical examiner on March 17, 2011, and defense attorney David Phillips proposed the suicide theory during closing arguments on March 18, 2011, but the closing arguments weren't transcribed, causing confusion for succeeding defense workers about what the jury actually heard.
 Carver's appellate attorney Gordon Widenhouse mentioned suicide during the 2013 North Carolina Supreme Court hearing.
 During trial, the medical examiner stated he based his decision to list the death as a murder because he didn't think Yarmolenko would have had time to tie all three ligatures around her neck, lie down and get grass and mud on her skirt and position her feet underneath brush before losing consciousness.
 Forensic science articles document other similar cases where multiple ligatures and multiple knots were used, findings which are called "not uncommon" in suicidal strangulation.
-The medical examiner was mistaken about the order of the ligatures which is important because scene photos show the first ligature, a ribbon, was loose when the body was found.
-He said the ribbon was tight at the autopsy which may have been due to swelling of the head, the progression of which is shown in a series photos from the scene.
-This author filmed a suicide theory reenactment which created extreme discomfort, made her unable to talk at one point until releasing the bungee cord and caused her neck to remain sore for two days, leading the author to believe that Yarmolenko could have thrashed around on the ground in pain before losing consciousness, accounting for her legs being under the brush.
 More questions about the medical examiner's assertions are explained on the research page.

 The author of this website stands by the theory of suicide based on her own research even though other respected individuals disagree.
 The manner of death and scene findings are consistent with other documented suicidal strangulations, and this author has furthermore been unable based on her knowledge of the case to determine how the death could have been a murder given the lack of defensive wounds and other reasons listed on the suicide theory and touch DNA pages of this website.

-The Charlotte Observer reported that Mumma is seeking further DNA testing for Carver.
+The Charlotte Observer reported that Mumma is seeking further DNA testing for Carver, which indeed did take place leading into Carver's 2018 hearing.
 NCCAI is similar to other innocence organizations such as New York City's Innocence Project in that cases are screened based on whether new evidence may be available that has not previously been used in the judicial process, including the possibility of further DNA testing.
 Since its founding in 2000, NCCAI has contributed to a number of exonerations, many of which have been won through further DNA testing.
 It is also this author's understanding that because suicide was available to the jury during Carver's trial, it cannot be used in post-conviction proceedings.
 If Carver were to be granted a new trial, the suicide theory would become legally useful again.

 NCCAI handles a large case load relative to its limited resources as a non-profit organization, sustaining its operations through foundation grants, individual contributions and volunteer labor.
 Mumma told WBTV reporter Jamie Boll in 2016: